dy-dk/Gold-Bar-Tracker/README.md

 ---------------

-Go to the latest release on the sidebar and download the zip file for the compiled .exe files
+Go to the latest release on the sidebar and download the zip file for the compiled .exe files for Windows users.

-Use trackerLight.exe for a light theme.

-Use trackerDark.exe for a dark theme.
+Launch tracker.exe and change theme in settings tab.
+By default it will be in dark mode.

 ---------------